 7. when the SD card with DRM protected content are added onto another device that might not have the right to play those DRM content.

 The scaling process went really well and for that, we successfully brought back all the new features we planned for newer devices all the way to our older generation devices.
-It also brough down a lot of work load from the development team to back support to all the device.
+It also brough down a lot of work load for the development team to back support all the device.